` Interton VC 4000 Gaming Guide

 At intersections, you can use the buttons, as indicated above, to change lanes.

-The speed of your car is increased whilst the paddle is held to the right.
+The speed of your car is increased while the paddle is held to the right.

 "Driving a high-powered Formula One racing car can be as hazardous on your televion screen as it is in real life.